Hiking in Montreat, North Carolina

 From Asheville, take I-40 East about 11 miles to Black Mountain, exit 64 for NC Hwy.
 9. Turn left at the end of the ramp and go 0.5 mi into downtown Black Mountain.
 Continue on NC 9 across State St. (it's a slight left through the intersection) and go 1.7 mi to the stone arch gate at Montreat.
 The road's name changes to Assembly Drive at the gate.

-Parking for the Gate Trail is at the gravel drive on the right just past the gate.
+Parking for the Gate Trail, Rainbow Mountain Trail, and is at the gravel drive on the right just past the gate.
 This is also the parking area for the memorial gardens.

 Anderson Parking Lot